Classification Accuracy Calculation#

 dfp = 'resnet50_v1.dfp'

-Download ImageNet Dataset#
+2. Download ImageNet Dataset#

 To access the ImageNet Large Scale Visual Recognition Challenge 2012 (ILSVRC2012) dataset, sign up and create an account on the ImageNet Org website.
-After agreeing to the terms and conditions for using the images, the following steps can be used to download the ImageNet2012 Validation Dataset
+After agreeing to the terms and conditions for using the images, the following steps can be used to download the ImageNet2012 Validation Dataset:

-Create a directory to store the ImageNet Validation dataset.
+From the project folder, navigate to the following directory to store the ImageNet Validation dataset.

-mkdir images && cd images # now in ImageNet2012_valdata/images
+mkdir images && cd images

-Download and extract the ImageNet Validation images into ImageNet2012_valdata/images.
-Then count the number of images to verify that 50000 images were extracted.
+.
+Then, look at the number of images to verify that 50000 images were extracted.

 wget https://image-net.org/data/ILSVRC/2012/ILSVRC2012_img_val.tar